-Refund of Tuition - Tuition and fees are refundable only by processing a cancellation of enrollment or change of program application through the Registration Department.
-Informing your academic department or your instructor does not constitute official withdrawal from a course.
-Students may withdraw from a course through Web Registration or through the Registration Department.
-Students who wish to drop all classes must do so in person in the Registration Building.
-It is a student's responsibility to officially withdraw from any class he / she is not attending, including but not limited to: (a) classes which have been discontinued at the university’s option; (b) situations in which a student never attended even the first class meeting.
+Refund of Tuition - Tuition and fees are refundable only if courses are officially dropped before the refund deadline.
+Students may drop courses through Web Registration or through the Registrar One-Stop Center (Trojan Hall 101).
+It is a student's responsibility to officially withdraw from any class he or she is not attending, including but not limited to: (a) classes that have been discontinued at the university’s option; (b) situations in which a student never attended even the first class meeting.

-Registration - The Registration Department is located in the lobby of the Registration Building (REG) on the corner of Figueroa and Exposition and can be contacted by telephone at (213) 740-8500 or by email.
-Among its functions are responsibility for the accuracy and integrity of all student enrollments; monitoring Web Registration enrollment process; processing in-person enrollment or change-of-program requests; scheduling additional classes or class changes once the printed schedule has been finalized; processing all cancellation of enrollment requests; assigning session numbers and schedule classes for all off-campus Special Programs offerings; printing transcripts for non-credit courses that offer continuing education units; and distributing important calendar dates and creating a Permit to Register (also known as registration appointment) to currently enrolled students.
+Registration - The department responsible for the accuracy and integrity of all student enrollments; monitoring the Web Registration enrollment process; processing in-person enrollment or change-of-program requests; scheduling additional classes or class changes once the schedule has been finalized; processing all cancellation of enrollment requests; assigning session numbers and schedule classes for all off-campus Special Programs offerings; printing transcripts for non-credit courses that offer continuing education units; and distributing important calendar dates and creating a Permit to Register (also known as registration appointment) to currently enrolled students.
 The Registration Department is located in Trojan Hall 101, north of Furtitta Hall (near the corner of Figueroa and Exposition).
 Contact the Registration Department at (213) 740-8500 or firstname.lastname@example.org.

-Residence - Residence requirements define the number of units or segment of a degree program that must be completed at USC.
+Residence - The number of units or the segment of a degree program that must be completed at USC.
 There are requirements for undergraduate programs, graduate programs and specific requirements for a second bachelor's degree.
-Courses taken off-campus may be considered to be taken "in residence" if they are part of an overseas studies program offered through USC, or as part of a consortial or other institution arrangement.
+Courses taken off-campus may be considered taken "in residence" if they are part of an overseas studies program offered through USC, or part of a consortium or other arrangement between institutions.
 Requirements should be checked in the appropriate "Academic Policies" [Requirements for Graduation] section of the USC Catalogue.

 Restrictions/Holds - See Holds/Restrictions